Granisetron (Absorbed through the skin)

 - This medicine may the following problems:

 - Serotonin syndrome, when used with certain medicines

 - Serious skin reactions

-- Do not use a heating pad on the area where you wear the patch.
+- Do not use a heating pad or heat lamp on the area where you wear the patch.
 Avoid exposing the patch to sunlight or sunlamps.